bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 doing step by step, so that you can come along with me and start adding some interactivity to your pages with JavaScript.

-<h3>Link to All of the Code for Week One</h3>
+<h3 id="cha-wk1"><a href="http://codepen.io/collection/nLPkgP/">Link to All of the Code for Week One</a></h3>

+Again, the following is a link to all of the code for Week One.
+The individual files are linked within the modules but the weekly collections may include additional code that you are free to use.

 <a href="http://codepen.io/collection/nLPkgP/">Code: Week One</a>

-Here is a link to a collection of all of the Code for Week One.
+Above is a link to a collection of all of the Code for Week One.
 (There may be a few extra files in there as I play with new examples.)
 Each individual file is also linked above.
 I find that it can be annoying to use CodePen for the first few lectures since it causes a lot of pop-up